- Joe Rickey Hundley will report to a prison, which has yet to be determined

-- Joe Rickey Hundley pleaded guilty to assault in federal court, his attorney says
+Joe Rickey Hundley pleaded guilty to assault in federal court in October.

-Hundley was seated next to Jessica Bennett and her 19-month-old son in row 28 when Delta Flight 721 began its descent into Atlanta.
+In February, Hundley was seated next to Jessica Bennett and her 19-month-old son in row 28 when Delta flight 721 from Minneapolis, Minnestoa, began its descent into Atlanta .

 When the baby began to cry, Hundley allegedly told Bennett to "shut that (N-word) baby up," according to an FBI affidavit.

 "(He) then turned around and slapped (the child) in the face with an open hand, which caused (him) to scream even louder," the affidavit continued.
 The boy suffered a scratch below his right eye.

 Shein said in a February statement that her client was in distress and grieving during the flight after learning the day before that his son was in a coma, after overdosing on insulin.

 Hundley was headed to Atlanta to decide whether or not to take his son -- who died the day after the flight -- off life support.